NextGen-SportsBet-Inc/Control-Room/README.md

 # Control-Room

-Repository for Nginx and Keycloak configurations
+Repository Nginx, Keycloak, Open Telemetry and RabbitMQ configurations

 ## How to run:
  1. Create docker network: